-People with cats or small and medium sized dogs find Real Food For Pets to be very affordable.
-In fact, many have reported to us that they actually save money with Steve’s Real Food because they don’t have to pay for veterinary bills for issues such as allergies and IBD.
-However, Steve’s is also fed to Mastiffs (helps to get rid of those skin problems!) and they eat a lot of food!
+People with cats or small- and medium-sized dogs find Steve’s Real Food to be very affordable.
+In fact, many have reported to us that they save money with Steve’s Real Food because they don’t have to pay for veterinary bills for issues such as allergies and IBD.
+However, Steve’s is also fed to Mastiffs, and they eat a lot of food!
 No matter the size of your dog or cat, Steve’s Real Food can be a healthy, affordable part of their diet.

 Steve’s is priced very competitively with premium canned dog and cat foods.
-Pound per pound, Real Food contains about 40% more biologically available calories than typical premium canned dog or cat foods.
+Pound per pound, Steve’s Real Food contains about 40% more biologically available calories than the typical premium canned dog or cat foods.

 Why is Raw so Much More?

 It comes down to quality.
 The majority of kibble formulas are grain-based, some as much as 90%.
 Grains like corn and wheat are cheap, but it is like feeding someone who has a gluten intolerance bagels three meals a day.
 Dogs and cats are not designed to eat grains, they fulfill no dietary requirements, and they cause internal irritation, leading to many of the chronic diseases running rampant in our pets today.
 As hunters, dogs and cats are biologically designed to eat mostly meat, along with some vegetables and fruits that come from the stomachs of their prey.
 Their natural diet is rich in moisture and protein, not carbs, and that is what their bodies need to be healthy

 Steve’s Real Food uses high-quality, human-grade ingredients.
 Every ingredient we use comes with a letter of guarantee from the supplier that it was grown and sold for the human market.
 We produce the nuggets using human-edible standards in refrigerated rooms at a very slow rate (compared to kibble, which is produced at the rate of 8 to 10 tons per hour).